kyma-project/test-infra/development/tools/cmd/secretspopulator/README.md

 ## Overview

-This command reads secrets stored in a Gcloud bucket, decrypt it with KMS key, and stores them as a k8s Secrets in a cluster.
+This command reads Secrets stored in a Gcloud bucket, decrypts them with a Key Management Service(KMS) key, and saves them as Kubernetes Secrets in a cluster.
-Secrets to populate are defined by input parameter `secrets-def-file`.
+You define Secrets to populate in the `secrets-def-file` input parameter.

 ## Usage